Șișești, Maramureș: Dănești

-Negreia

 Plopiș

 Plopiș has a Church of the Archangels Michael and Gabriel, built in 1796; it is one of eight Wooden Churches of Maramureș that are listed by UNESCO as a World Heritage Site.

 Șurdești

 Surdești has a Church of the Archangels Michael and Gabriel belonging to the Romanian Greek-Catholic denomination and dates from the 18th century.
 It is one of eight Wooden Churches of Maramureș listed by UNESCO as a World Heritage Site.